Blizzard Beach vs. Typhoon Lagoon - Disney World Water Parks

 disney water parks typhoon lagoon vs blizzard beach 2.jpeg

-This is a bit of an unconventional “X vs. Y” post in that we’re going to do this analysis three ways (that’s THREE TIMES THE FUN!).
+This is a bit of a twist on the ol’ “X vs. Y” post in that we’re going to do this analysis three ways (that’s THREE TIMES THE FUN!).
 First, we’re going to just lay out the major differences between the two Disney water parks.

 Then, we cover which water park is Best for Kids and which is Best for Adults.
 Finally, we do a longer “head-to-head” analysis where we award points across six different factors to crown a winner.